|

 (LeGear L55).
 The map includes southern New York, and

 northern West Virginia, Maryland, and Delaware.
-The western section of the state is shown
+The

-in one view and the eastern in another.
-Longitude from
+in one view and the

 Washington at bottom, west from Greenwich at top.
 Blank